THE RATIONAL DESIGN OF MINIMUM ESSENTIAL MIXTURES

 Our Goal is to preserve the efficacy of plant-based medicines while reducing their complexity for standardization.

-Our Strategy is to combine our proprietary Data Analytics Platform and High Throughput Screening of Cell and Animal Models of Specific Disease Processes to Create Rationally-Designed, Optimized Therapeutic Mixtures.
+Our Strategy is to combine our proprietary PhAROS Drug Discovery Platform and High Throughput Screening of Cell and Animal Models of Specific Disease Processes to Create Rationally-Designed, Minimum Essential Mixtures.

 Analytics for Research